I am an intermedial art therapist, working with a person centred approach and a variety of art media accommodating the needs of my clients.

 Besides drawing and painting, I am specialized in performance art, photography, video, animation and installation.
 Following the legacy of Dada and Fluxus artists I provide a save space for playful exploration of life experiences guided by mindfulness and awareness techniques influenced by the Japanese contemporary dance and performance form Butoh.

-I am focusing on work-, as well as family-based stress & burn-out, anxiety or depression, loss, bereavement and grief, working in long term as well as short term therapy with adults, young adults and children.
+I am focusing on work-, as well as family-based stress & burn-out, anxiety or depression, loss, bereavement and grief, working long term as well as short term with adults, young adults and children.

 I am fully registered with the Health and Care Professions Council (HCPC), the British Association of Art Therapists (BAAT), Deutscher Fachverband für Kunst- und Gestaltungstherapie (DFKGT) in Germany, and the European Federation of Art Therapy (EFAT).

 P U B L I C A T I O N: The Art(therap)ist Is Present (2019)